Luxor Evolved

 Luxor Evolved is a tile-matching video game originally released in 2012 by MumboJumbo.
 Luxor Evolved is a complete visual and gameplay refresh of the Luxor series, taking the previous titles' staple Ancient Egypt thematics and combining them with a retro video game aesthetic.
 The design philosophy is similar to that of the Pac-Man Championship Edition series, modifying the traditional match-three mechanics with an enhanced focus on both high-speed gameplay and arcade-style look and feel.
 Made for and first released on PC, it was quickly ported to iOS in an attempt to gain mobile marketshare.
 The game was later released for PlayStation 4, Xbox One, and Nintendo Switch in 2024.
 A port was also planned for Google Stadia, but was cancelled due to the service's discontinuation.
 This title is the last fully original game of the series.
-The games was removed from App Store with iOS in June 2025, and Windows for Steam in July 2025 and moved to Microsoft Store.
+The game was removed from iOS's App Store in June 2025, and from Windows's Steam in July 2025 and moved to Microsoft Store.